A Lensing-Band Approach to Spacetime Constraints: Introduction

 Going beyond the central brightness depression, the apparent size of the critical curve, and the surrounding exponentially stacked lensed images, have been used to infer a quantitative imprint of the geometry~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
 The quantitative precision of this inference is subject to astrophysical uncertainty and has been scrutinized in various studies~\cite{Gralla:2019xty,Gralla2021, Volkel:2020xlc,Bauer:2021atk,Broderick_2022,Lockhart:2022rui}.

 The above issue of disentangling geometry and astrophysics (at least in part) arises from the following dichotomy.
 On the one hand, the critical curve itself depends only on the geometry~\cite{Bardeen:1973tla}.
 On the other hand, the full observable image will clearly depend on the astrophysical source.
 Subsequent lensed images approximate the critical curve exponentially well but carry some residual astrophysical dependence~\cite{Gralla:2020srx}.
 Recent progress towards quantifying this dependence is based on a precise theoretical characterization of gravitational lensing in the Kerr spacetime~\cite{Luminet:1979nyg,ohanian1987black,Gralla:2019ceu,Johnson:2019ljv}.
-We will refer to the resulting definition of an ($n$-fold) lensed image as the $n$-th photon ring.
+We will refer to the resulting definition of an ($n$-fold) lensed image as the $n$-th photon ring, where the indexing $n+1$ is counting the maximum number of times an emitted photon that arrives to the observer plane has crossed the equatorial plane.
+Thus, for example, $n=0$ corresponds to the direct (lensed) image, i.e., photons that arrive to the observer's screen and have crossed the equatorial plane at most once.

 In particular, this has led to a proposed null test of GR, capable to achieve a sub-percent level of accuracy~\cite{Gralla:2020srx}.
 The proposed test consists of measuring the shape of the second photon ring ($n=2$), which is (exponentially) close to critical curve, on multiple baseline angles and check whether or not it follows the GR prediction for the Kerr metric~\cite{Gralla:2020yvo}.
 The level of accuracy can be achieved due to the small width-to-diameter ratio of the ($n=2$) photon ring.
 This null test works remarkably well even for moderate inclinations ($i\lesssim45^\circ$)~\cite{Paugnat:2022qzy}.